 Landsat is the only U.S. satellite system designed and operated to repeatedly observe the global land surface at a moderate scale that shows both natural and human-induced change.

-Figure 1: Building on the Landsat Legacy (image credit: NASA)
+Figure 1: Building on the Landsat Legacy.
+Landsat-9 will continue the legacy of the Landsat series (image credit: NASA)

 - Hence, NASA HQ amended direction in response to FY16 appropriations and associated congressional language targeting a 2020 launch (Ref.
 2).